apache/tuscany-sdo/sample/README.txt

 lib directory are on your java classpath, and use your java 1.4.2 (or greater) compiler to compile the classes in this distribution in your own favourite development environment.

-Look at the site/apidocs/index.html to understand how to run these programs.
+Look at the javadoc/index.html in the sample directory to understand how to run these programs.